Skip to content

 }

-• The linked API responds to Dhali with the header X-Payment-Claim-Surcharge, which must be a base 64 encoded string taking the decoded form:
+• The linked API optionally adds an extra charge by responding to Dhali with the header X-Payment-Claim-Surcharge (for websockets, this is returned in the json body), which must be a base 64 encoded string taking the decoded form:

 {